 During their time in the Quality Academy, participants apply their new skills and knowledge by leading improvement projects within their own organizations.
 We support them along the way by providing individual coaching and support.

 Each project must address one or more dimensions of quality, based on the Health Quality Matrix.
-These projects are having an impact across British Columbia’s health care system – here is a snapshot of the 61 projects by participants in cohorts 12 and 13, broken down by area of care and dimension of quality.
+These projects, and their creators are having an impact across British Columbia’s health care system.

 - Review the Quality Academy Program Guide.
 Work with your Direct Supervisor to identify an appropriate Executive Sponsor and begin initial exploration of your quality project ideas with them.

 - Download the Quality Academy Executive Sponsor Form.
 Please ensure that both your Executive Sponsor and Direct Supervisor review and sign the form.
-Once completed, save a copy and email as an attachment to email@example.com.
+Once completed, save a copy to be attached to your application form.

-- Once your Quality Academy Application Form and Executive Sponsor Form have been submitted, you will receive an email confirming receipt.
+- Once your Quality Academy Application Form and Executive Sponsor Form have been submitted, you will receive an email receipt and with your completed application attached.
 Applications will not be considered until both forms have been received.

 Participants build their knowledge, skills and confidence around the core components of quality improvement, including: